hossain-khan/android-code-with-ai/docs/ADDING_COURSES.md

 Before bundling new course materials, validate every code example with the language's local compiler and formatter when available.
-For Go, Rust, TypeScript, and Python this is now also enforced automatically in CI (see [Automated content validation](#automated-content-validation-ci)), so running these locally first is the fastest way to catch problems before opening a pull request.
+For Go, Rust, TypeScript, Python, and Kotlin this is now also enforced automatically in CI (see [Automated content validation](#automated-content-validation-ci)), so running these locally first is the fastest way to catch problems before opening a pull request.